samaladdin70/Router_App/README.md

 - then run();
 = as like bellow

-- note: any route doesn't installed as like bellow .. it will response and render a 404 not found page
+- note: any route doesn't installed as like in index.php .. it will response and render a 404 not found page